-- A detailed justification for the use of "non-domestic" iron, steel, manufactured products, or construction materials to include an explanation as to how the nondomestic item(s) is essential to the project - A certification that the applicant or recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary communications with potential suppliers

-- Applicant/Recipient name and Unique Entity Identifier (UEI) - Total estimated project cost, DOE and cost-share amounts - Project description and location (to the extent known) - List and description of iron or steel item(s), manufactured goods, and construction material(s) the applicant or recipient seeks to waive from Domestic Content Procurement Preference requirement, including name, cost, country(ies) of origin (if known), and relevant PSC and NAICS code for each - Waiver justification including due diligence performed (e.g., market research, industry outreach) by the applicant or recipient - · Anticipated impact if no waiver is issued
+- A detailed justification for the use of "non-domestic" iron, steel, manufactured products, or construction materials to include an explanation as to how the nondomestic item(s) is essential to the project; - A certification that the applicant or recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary communications with potential suppliers; - Applicant/Recipient name and Unique Entity Identifier (UEI) - Total estimated project cost, DOE and cost-share amounts; - Project description and location (to the extent known); - List and description of iron or steel item(s), manufactured goods, and construction material(s) the applicant or recipient seeks to waive from Domestic Content Procurement Preference requirement, including name, cost, country(ies) of origin (if known), and relevant PSC and NAICS code for each; - Waiver justification including due diligence performed (e.g., market research, industry outreach) by the applicant or recipient; and - Anticipated impact if no waiver is issued

 DOE may require additional information before considering the waiver request.

 Waiver requests are subject to public comment periods of no less than 15 days and must be reviewed by the Made in America Office.
+There may be instances where an award qualifies, in whole or in part, for an existing waiver described at DOE Buy America Requirement Waiver Requests.

-Applicant does not have the right to appeal DOE's decision concerning a waiver request.
+DOE's decision concerning a waiver request is not appealable.